vadimstasiev/JavaFX_Template/README.md

 3. Change the name to `Run`.
 4. On the `Comand line:` add `javafx:compile`.
 5. Scroll to the bottom where it says `Before Launch`, add a `Run Maven Goal` and on the `Comand line` enter `javafx:run`.
+## Open the Existing Project
+To open the existing project all that you have to do is open this folder in `IntelliJ IDEA`.